AAFC-Bioinfo-AAC/template-repository/README.md

 ## License

 > 👉 *REQUIRED: Helpful resources to understand and select the right license include [LicenseHub](https://licensehub.org) (see their [Smart License Recommendation](https://licensehub.org/en/tools/selector) and [License Template Generator](https://licensehub.org/en/tools/generator) tools) and [tl;drLegal](https://www.tldrlegal.com/).
+An R Shiny tool, [OSSLicensR](https://websphn001.agr.gc.ca/OSSLicensR/) is also available (internal access only) to guide selection of an appropriate license.
 If your project does not use the default MIT license provided here, [replace the LICENSE file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-Be sure to include the copyright statement both in this section (for visibility) and within the LICENSE file.
+Be sure to include the copyright statement both in this section (for visibility) and within the LICENSE file.*

 See the [LICENSE](LICENSE) file for details.
 Visit [LicenseHub](https://licensehub.org) or [tl;drLegal](https://www.tldrlegal.com/) to view a plain-language summary of this license.